vdhicts/http-query-builder/README.md

 # http-query-builder

-Replacement of http_build_query to allow the same parameter multiple times.
+Replacement of `http_build_query` to allow the same parameter multiple times.

 ## Requirements

-This package requires PHP 7.4 or higher.
+This package requires PHP 8.3 or higher.

 ## Installation

-This package can be used in any PHP project or with any framework.

 You can install the package via composer: